 Narrowing: [Constraints, limits, what NOT to do].

-Role: You are a digital strategy consultant specialized in B2B SaaS.
+Role: You are a digital strategy consultant specializing in B2B SaaS.

-Instructions: Perform an audit of my landing page positioning and propose improvements.
+Instructions: Audit the positioning of my landing page and propose improvements.

 Steps: 1) Analyze the value proposition (headline and subtitle).
-2) Evaluate the page structure (hero, benefits, social proof, CTA).
+2) Evaluate page structure (hero, benefits, social proof, CTA).
 3) Identify friction points.
-4) Propose concrete reformulations.
+4) Propose concrete rewrites.

 End goal: An audit report with a score out of 10 for each section and actionable recommendations.

-Narrowing: The page targets marketing directors of SMEs (50-200 employees).
-Don't propose graphic redesign, only copywriting.
+Narrowing: The page targets marketing directors at mid-sized companies (50-200 employees).
+Don't propose graphic redesign, copywriting only.
 Max 800 words for the report.

-When to use it: RISEN is ideal for complex and multi-step tasks.
-The "Steps" element guides the AI through a logical process, and "Narrowing" avoids off-topic responses.
-Check our cheat sheet to quickly find this formula.
+When to use it: RISEN is ideal for complex, multi-step tasks.
+The "Steps" element guides the AI through a logical process, and "Narrowing" prevents off-topic responses.
+Check our cheat sheet to quickly reference this formula.

 TRACE emphasizes the task and context, with fine control over the output format.